  The SegmentTemplate element shall be present on at least one of the three levels, the Period level containing the Representation, the Adaptation Set containing the Representation, or on Representation level itself.

- Representation elements with a @startWithSAP value (either supplied directly or inherited from the containin) absent, zero or greater than 3 may be ignored.
+ Representation elements with a @startWithSAP value (either supplied directly or inherited from the containing) absent, zero or greater than 3 may be ignored.

  AdaptationSet elements with a @segmentAlignment value 'false' or absent may be ignored.